 From python

-Write a plan so detailed that an engineer with zero codebase context and questionable taste could follow it.
+Write a plan so clear that any engineer can follow it.
 Let the human tear it apart through annotation cycles until it's right.
 Then create structured tasks.
 This skill does not write code.

 docs/specs/YYYY-MM-DD-<feature-name>/